 Have you ever been served a bland meal?
 A meal without any flavor.
 That’s what a conversation would be like if adjectives and adverbs didn’t exist, flat discussions without any emotion.
-Previously, we talked about how adjectives flavor language and modify nouns.
-Now the question is, who complements the adjective or the verb?
-Adverbs give more detailed information about what happens with the verb, an adjective, and even another adverb.
-What does this mean?
-For instance, they intensify or flatten a meal’s flavor (adjective); they tell you how, when, where, and how often to eat that meal.
+Previously, we talked about how Japanese adjectives flavor language and modify nouns.

 If you want to be proficient in Japanese and express yourself fluently, mastering adjectives and verbs is not enough.
 Japanese adverbs 副詞 (fukushi) allow us to give specific information about the topic we are talking about.
 As a result, you will be able to express yourself more clearly and accurately.
-Would you like to know how to use Japanese adverbs? じゃ、始めよう!
+Would you like to know how to use Japanese adverbs and learn more Japanese? じゃ、始めよう!

 What Is An Adverb?

-Before we get into the nitty-gritty of Japanese adverbs, let’s look at the following definition of an adverb, as it is essential to clearly understand what an adverb is to use it correctly in any language.
+After getting the nitty-gritty of Japanese verbs, let’s look at the following definition of an adverb, as it is essential to clearly understand what an adverb is to use it correctly in any language.

 The Difference Between Japanese And English Adverbs